 By: Marie Roberts, Trial Consultant

 It’s a critical point in the trial and you’re getting ready to introduce a key piece of evidence.
-All of sudden, the screen goes blank and your video won’t play.
+All of a sudden, the screen goes blank and your video won’t play.
 You’re panicking, your paralegal is scrambling, the judge is impatient and the jury (not to mention your client) is beginning to question your competency.

 Technology is a key component of almost any trial today, but technical mishaps can threaten to undermine even the most compelling case.
 Even with careful rehearsal, technology can fail.
 And when you’re switching and sharing with the opposing counsel, there’s even more margin for something to go wrong.